apalala-dev/zpuzzle/README.md

 - **Correct position indicators**: They point towards the correct position of each tile.
 - **Auto-solve**: An easy to learn approach is used so the player can reproduce it.
 - **Responsive design**: Looks well on almost any screen size.
-- **Multiplatform**: Works on Mobile, Desktop and Web (with limitations on the Web)
+- **Multi-Platform**: Works on Mobile, Desktop and Web (with limitations on the Web)
 - **Inputs**: Play the puzzle with your mouse or keyboard on Desktop and Web or by tapping on the tiles on Mobile
 - **Gyroscope**: Use the gyroscope to see the 3D effect in action on Mobile

 Find the details of each feature below.